Table of contents

 - Failed - completed with a non zero exit code

-- Did not run - device didn't run task (a Task has a maximum TTL of 24 hours)
+- Did not run - device didn't run a task (a Task has a maximum TTL of 24 hours)

 The "Exit code" value can be viewed in the "Task output" box.